jviotti/jsonbinpack-poc/docs/encoder/array.markdown

 If `minimum` equals `maximum`, the encoding consists of the elements of the array encoded in order.
-Otherwise, the encoding consists of the length of the array minus `minimum` encoded as an 8-bit unsigned integer followed by the elements of the array encoded in order.
+Otherwise, the encoding consists of the length of the array minus `minimum` encoded as an 8-bit fixed-length unsigned integer followed by the elements of the array encoded in order.
 In both cases, the encoding of the element at index `i` is either `prefixEncodings[i]` if set, or `encoding`.

 #### Options